 - Continuous attention

 - Active learning!
 Continuous examination

 - Much to read!

 - Time to let it sink in

-- Important messages on course web on KTH Social
+- Important messages in Canvas

 - Also given at the lectures

 - You are responsible for staying updated!

-- Be on time for the exams in class, for oral presentations and laboratory sessions and deadlines for the handins
+- Be on time for the exams in class, for mini-exams, oral presentations and obey deadlines for the handins

-- Course responsible can be reached through email at EP1100@ee.kth.se
+- Course responsible can be reached through email at gk@kth.se subject EP1100

 - Course evaluation